Mustang to Paducah

 COMING IN 2023

-After stumbling onto a multiple murder on a road trip, two space-out hippies become the prime suspects.
+After stumbling onto a multiple murder on a road trip, two aimless hippies become the prime suspects.

-Set in 1960s Miami, MUSTANG TO PADUCAH is a companion story to THE SKINNY YEARS.
+Set in 1969, MUSTANG TO PADUCAH is a companion story to THE SKINNY YEARS.

 Until yesterday, I’d never been north of West Palm Beach.
 And once this shit was over, man, I’d never leave Miami again.

 Peanut and I had passed the last vestiges of civilization after we stopped for gas and munchies in Nashville.
 Now we were in the boonies of Kentucky on a two-lane through the woods with more ups and downs than getting laid on a waterbed.

 I’m a city boy and driving in the middle of nowhere seriously creeps me out – even in broad daylight.